Priya199522/EDA-for-netflix-and-desney-/README.md

 # EDA-for-netflix-and-desney-

-• The dataset is collected from web.
+• Collected and merged content datasets for Netflix and Disney+ from online sources, followed by thorough data cleaning and preprocessing.

-• The data was cleaned and processed and analysed before EDA.
+• Performed Exploratory Data Analysis (EDA) to understand content distribution, trends, and platform differences using seaborn and matplotlib for data visualization.

-• Data visualization done using seaborn and matplotlib.
+• Key findings:

-• Found out that Netflix has more content in non US countries.
+• Netflix hosts more content outside the US compared to Disney+.

-• Both platforms have similar ration of movies and TV shows
+• Both platforms maintain a similar ratio of movies to TV shows.

-• Netflix relies on movies and Disney+ on family content.
+• Netflix focuses heavily on movie content, while Disney+ emphasizes family-oriented programming.